ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-detail-design-resiliency.md

 - Addition of new hosts to an existing cluster.

 ####	Multi site deployments
-VMware on IBM Cloud can leverage IBM Cloud’s world–wide data center presence and integrated network backbone to allow for various cross–geography use cases to be deployed and functioning within a fraction of the time it would take to build such an infrastructure from scratch.
+VMware on {{site.data.keyword.cloud_notm}} can leverage IBM Cloud’s world–wide data center presence and integrated network backbone to allow for various cross–geography use cases to be deployed and functioning within a fraction of the time it would take to build such an infrastructure from scratch.

 ####	Scale out with new cluster
 The user also has the option to scale out the compute capacity by creating a new cluster from within the console, ordering the hosts, and the new hosts are automatically added to the new cluster.
 This option will create a separate cluster in the environment and give users the ability to physically and logically segregate management workloads from application workloads, the ability to segregate workloads based on other characteristics (for example, Microsoft SQL database cluster), and the ability to deploy applications in highly available topologies.